AMC straight-4 engine: Design

-Instead of the standard AMC bell housing bolt pattern, AMC/Jeep engineers adopted the General Motors small V6 and four-cylinder bolt pattern (commonly used with GM's transverse-mounted powerplants) for their new engine, because the new AMC 2.5 replaced the four-cylinder engines that had been purchased from GM; and because AMC continued to buy the 2.8 L V6 from GM until the 4.0 L I6 was introduced in 1987.
+Instead of the standard AMC bell housing bolt pattern, AMC/Jeep engineers adopted the General Motors small V6 and four-cylinder bolt pattern (commonly used with GM's transverse-mounted powerplants) for their new engine for two reasons.
+First, the new AMC 2.5 replaced the four-cylinder engines purchased from GM.
+Second, AMC continued to purchase the 2.8 L V6 from GM until the 4.0 L I6 was introduced in 1987.